 About Haines (Tlingit: Deishú)

-Every summer, thousands of travelers, particularly RVers, pass through Haines on their way to Canada’s Yukon and Interior Alaska.
-Haines sits at the northern end of the Inside Passage and is an important port of call for the Alaska Marine Highway System, whose ferries deposit RVers and other travelers in Haines en route to the Alaska Highway to the north.
+Every summer, thousands of travelers pass through Haines on their way to Canada’s Yukon and Interior Alaska.
+Haines sits at the northern end of the Inside Passage and is an important port of call for the Alaska Marine Highway System, whose ferries deposit RVers and other travelers in Haines enroute to the Alaska Highway to the north.
 It is one of the few communities in the region that is connected by road to Canada and the Alaska Highway.
-In 2009 the Haines Highway, which follows the Chilkat River Valley 40 miles to the Canadian Border, was designated the Valley of the Eagles National Scenic Byway for the annual fall migration of bald eagles to the area.
 Although Haines sees its fair share of vehicle traffic, it retains the charm and character of small-town Alaska.

 Things to do

-Interesting museums, a thriving arts community, campgrounds located within walking distance of downtown and restaurants that are not part national chains all offer compelling reasons to say a while in Haines.
-It is one of the sunniest spots in the notoriously rainy Inside Passage region, and its stunning mountain-and-ocean landscape offers hiking, kayaking, fishing, whale watching and plenty of other outdoor-adventure options.
+Interesting museums, a thriving arts community, campgrounds located within walking distance of downtown, and local restaurants all offer compelling reasons to stay a while in Haines.
+It is one of the sunniest spots in the notoriously rainy Inside Passage region, and its stunning mountain-and-ocean landscape offers hiking, kayaking, fishing, whale watching, and plenty of other outdoor adventure options.